abdhamza/python-challenge-questions/README.md

 ### 40) Sentence Reversal Magic
 Write a Python program that takes a sentence from the user and reverses the order of the words in the sentence.
 Use string methods to accomplish this.
 For example, if the input is `"Python is easy to learn"`, the output should be `"learn to easy is Python".`

+### 41) Number Reversal Challenge
+Write a Python program that asks the user to enter a number and then reverses that number using a while loop.
+For example, if the user enters 12345, the program should print 54321.

+### 42) The Classic Number Guessing Game
+Implement a "Guess the Number" game in Python where the target number is set to a fixed value within the program (for example, 42).
+The user has to guess this fixed number.
+The program should provide hints like "Too high" or "Too low" based on the user's guesses.
+Use a while loop to keep the game going until the correct guess is made.
+The game ends when the user correctly guesses the number, and the program should congratulate the user.

+### 43) Secure Login System Simulation
+Write a Python program that simulates a login system where the user has up to 3 attempts to enter the correct password.
+The program should ask for input each time and print "Access granted" if the correct password is entered, or "Access denied.
+Attempts exceeded" if the user fails all attempts.
+Assume the correct password is a fixed string in your program.

+### 44) Digit Counter Deluxe
+Write a program that takes an integer input from the user and uses a while loop to count how many digits the number has.
+For instance, if the user inputs 75869, the program should print that the number has 5 digits.

+### 45) Guess the Number with a Twist
+Modify the classic "Guess the Number" (question 42) game by setting a limit on how close the guess must be to the actual number.
+The program picks a fixed number (say, 50), and the user has unlimited guesses, but they must guess the number exactly or within a range of +/- 5.
+The program should give feedback ("Too high", "Too low", or "Close enough") until the user guesses correctly or within the allowed range.

 # Beginner Level Python Course Objectives 🎯